3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 3.4.3: Summarizing Sources

 Summarizing is thus paraphrasing only the highlights of a source text or speech.
-Like paraphrasing, a summary is indirect quotation that re-casts the source in your own words; unlike a paraphrase, however, a summary is a fraction of the source length—anywhere from less than 1% to a quarter depending on the source length and length of the summary required.
+Like paraphrasing, a summary is indirect quotation that re-casts the source in your own words.
+Unlike a paraphrase, however, a summary is a fraction of the source length—anywhere from less than 1% to a quarter depending on the source length and length of the summary required.
 A summary can reduce a whole novel or film to a single-sentence blurb, for instance, or it could reduce a 50-word paragraph to a 15-word sentence.
 It can be as casual as a spoken run-down of a meeting your colleague was absent from and wanted to know what they missed, or an elevator pitch selling a project idea to a manager.
 It can also be as formal as a memo report on a conference you attended on behalf of your organization so your colleagues there can learn in a few minutes of reading the highlights of what you learned in a few days of attending the conference, saving them time and money.

-Now, you may be wondering: “Summarizing is what generative AI like ChatGPT does especially well, so why do I have to bother learning how to do it myself?
-I’m just going to get AI to summarize things for me.”
-There are two problems with this objection, however.
-First, both paraphrasing and summarizing are necessary steps in the learning process.
-If you’re going to become an expert at anything, you must prove you know your subject by explaining it to someone assessing your true understanding, not just your ability to repeat things you memorized.
-Re-phrasing ideas in your own terms is how you prove true understanding, just like you would if you accurately translated what’s said in one language into another.
 Second, you won’t have time to get AI to summarize things for you when your job requires you to do this yourself on the spot with a message tailored to the needs of a particular audience.
-There’s nothing more frustrating than dealing with a chatbot that doesn’t seem to understand how to deliver exactly the information you require.
+As a customer, you yourself may have become frustrated dealing with chatbots that don’t seem to understand how to deliver exactly the information you require.
 This is why customers prefer dealing with knowledgeable human experts who quickly assess their needs and deliver on them.
 If your plan is to be a go-between for such customers and AI, their frustrations will be directed at you rather than at the technology, and you will make yourself easily disposable.
-Given how often you must prove your expertise on the job by summarizing what you know, it’s worth your while to get good at this essential skill.
+Given how often you must prove your expertise on the job by summarizing what you know, it’s worth your while to get good at this essential skill and be able to do it on demand in the moment.

 - Determine how big your summary should be (according to your audience’s needs) so that you have a sense of how much material you should collect from the source.